rails-api/active_model_serializers/docs/howto/upgrade_from_0_8_to_0_10.md

 ```
 Add this class to your app however you see fit.
 This is the class that your existing serializers
-that inherit from `ActiveMode::Serializer` should inherit from.
+that inherit from `ActiveModel::Serializer` should inherit from.

 ### 3. Add `ActiveModel::V08::CollectionSerializer`
 ```ruby